 Note from LeftEast editors: this article was originally published on 19 April 2021 at the Bulgarian portal The Barricade.
-It was translated into English by Vladimir Mitev, and is reprinted with permission.
+It was translated into English by Vladimir Mitev, and is reprinted as a part of the cooperation between Eastern European leftist media platforms in ELMO (East Left Media Outlet).

 Who is Slavi Trifonov — the ascending politician in Bulgaria?